 Fighting Kentucky's Heroin Epidemic

-USA HEAT seeks to inform our communities of what we are up against, and what we can do to fight back.
+U.S. Attorney’s HEAT seeks to inform our communities of what we are up against, and what we can do to fight back and prevent future tragic loss of life.
 Our team members deliver a compelling message, based on the tragedy that they have experienced first-hand.
-USA HEAT seeks to mobilize our communities to implement a coordinated, effective response to this growing threat.
-Acting U.S. Attorney Carlton S. Shier, IV and his staff partner with members of the team to deliver a truly powerful message to community groups about the growing heroin epidemic and its real impact on our families.
+U.S. Attorney Carlton S. Shier, IV and his staff partner with members of the team to deliver a truly powerful message to community groups about the growing opioid epidemic and its real impact on our families.

 Since 2015, U.S. Attorney’s HEAT has presented its powerful message to numerous groups in schools, youth programs, professional organizations, correctional facilities, law enforcement conferences, and in the media.
 The message is powerful because it introduces the audience to a relatable personal story of how substance abuse and fatal overdose can impact families.
 Our hope is this message will educate the audience and prevent them from engaging in substance abuse.

 Please click below for examples of our presentations.